 Picking a health care plan can be intimidating.
 Between the unfamiliar terms, mysterious acronyms, health savings accounts and optional coverage, there’s a lot to get up to speed on.
-Wouldn’t it be great if you could find all the information you need in one place?
+Wouldn’t it be great if you could find all the information you need on how health insurance works in one place?

 Well, you’ve come to the right page.
 Here we break down everything you need to be prepared for open enrollment, the annual period when you choose your health coverage for the year ahead.
 No need to study it all ― pick and choose what feels most relevant to your life.
 Before you know it, you’ll be ready to select your coverage with confidence.